MIRI Medium Resolution Spectroscopy

 MIRI MRS Dedicated Sky Observations: information on MRS dedicated background exposures

-MIRI MRS Dithering: detailed information on MRS dithering strategies
+MIRI MRS PSF and Dithering: detailed information on MRS dithering strategies

 MIRI MRS Field and Coordinates: overview of the MRS field of view, coordinate systems, and pointing origins